islandproblem/islandproblem/essay.md

 <h2 class="invisible">Our Island</h2>

+#### Let's start simple.

+It'll get complicated later, so let's stay simple while we still can.

+We are going to build a mental model for thinking about AGI — one thing at a time.

+Here is the first thing to understand:

 ![We live here.](images/we-live-here.svg){class="image-top-margin image-less-bottom-margin"}

+Imagine a *giant* map that contains everything that is possible within physics.

-In the vast space of physics, we live on a small **"island"** that is compatible with humans.
+Within this map, we live on a tiny **island**.

 ![Our human island.](images/human-island.svg){class="image-top-margin"}

-This "island" contains all of the *very specific* things that accommodate our human needs.
+This "island" contains all of the *very specific* things that we depend on, along with everything that depends on *us*.

-It supports our **biological systems**.
+It contains our **biological systems**.
 It has food, water, oxygen, and everything else that keeps us alive.

 It's **simpler** for us.
 It has limited cognitive complexity, so that we can navigate our environment without getting stuck.

 It's **safer** for us.
 It has minimal physical dangers, so that we are not killed by things like toxic molecules, radiation, extreme temperatures, or fast-moving pieces of metal.

-Most importantly, or at least to *us*, this "island" contains all of our **human systems** — like computers, companies, countries, governments, laws, ethics, money, and :note{text="sandwiches" note="Yes, a sandwich is a system."}.
+Most importantly — or, at least, to *us* — this "island" contains all of our **human systems** that we depend on.
+This includes computers, companies, countries, governments, laws, ethics, money, and :note{text="sandwiches" note="Yes, a sandwich is a system."}.

+But all of these human systems somehow *depend on us* as well.
+Without us, they wouldn't exist.
+Some very abstract parts of them might remain — like *math* or *transactions* — but the specifically-human parts would stop existing.

+Even *computers* depend on us — at least, *for now*.

 ![Ocean of Physics.](images/ocean-of-physics.svg){class="image-top-margin"}

-However, outside of this small "island" of systems, there is a vast **"ocean"** of other systems.
+Outside of this small "island" of things, there is a vast **"ocean"** of other things.

-This "ocean" contains *all other systems* that are possible within physics.
+This "ocean" contains *everything else* that is possible within physics.

-Out there, systems can be *far more optimal* because of one big reason:
+Out there, things can be *far more optimal* because of one big reason:

 <p class="important important-extra-steps">They avoid the <i>extra steps</i> that accommodate humans.</p>

+In other words, they *don't* depend on us.

 They don't need to support biological life.